LiskHQ/lisk-node/README.md

 ## Usage

 > **Note**:
+> - It is now possible to run the Lisk nodes with the `--op-network` flag on the op-geth execution client.
-> - It is currently not possible to run the nodes with the `--op-network` flag.
+> - It is still not possible to run the Lisk nodes with the `--chain` flag on the op-reth execution client.

 ### Clone the Repository